 Let us experience the glory of Your goodness“

-When believers talk about coming into God’s immediate presence during worship it’s really just Christian shorthanding.
+When people talk about coming into God’s immediate presence during worship it’s really just Christian shorthanding.
 It’s basically describing what they perceive to happen from their point of view using their own limited vocabulary.
-What they really mean, I hope, is that our awareness of Him is simply increased or that we are are able to have a more intimate moment with Him.
-We must never forget that it is ONLY through Jesus’ sacrifice that we can be brought into God’s presence, not our worship as such.
-And that by our decision to live for Him, He comes (is invited) and makes his dwelling within us.
+What they really mean, I hope, is that our awareness of Him is simply increased and that we are are able to have a more intimate moment with Him.
+We must never forget that it is ONLY through Christ’s sacrifice that we can be brought into God’s presence, not our worship.
+Hypocrites, cultists, and even Santeros worship God.
+When we decide to live for Jesus, He comes (is invited) and makes his dwelling within us.
 Again, worship should only make us more aware of His presence when all else around us causes us to forget.
-After all, worship is truly for Him (not us) in recognition of who He is and what He has done.
+Remember, worship is truly for and about Him (not us) in recognition of who He is and what He has done.